ethanrous/weblens/README.md

 ./scripts/testWeblens
 ```
 This will build the frontend and backend, and run the backend tests.
 If you are pulling from the main branch,
-these tests should pass, if this is the case: Congrats!
+these tests should pass.
+If this is the case: Congrats!
 You are ready to start writing!

 If they don't, there is likely a configuration issue.
+Please re-read the instructions and ensure the environemnt is set up as described,
+and if there is still an issue, please leave a descriptive question on the [issues page](https://github.com/ethanrous/weblens/issues).

 ### Debugging